What is Dynamic Testing?

 Based on the Execution if the Expected and Actual Results are not same then the Test case has to be marked as Fail and a Bug should be logged.

-Advantages and Disadvantages of Dynamic Testing
+Advantages of Dynamic Testing

 - Dynamic Testing can reveal the uncovered defects that are considered to be too difficult or complicated and which cannot be covered through static Analysis